Nastel/tnt4j-stream-jmx/README.md

 well as user defined MBeans.

 # Why PingJMX
-PingJMX provides and easy and secure way to stream JMX metrics out of the java runtime containers.
+PingJMX provides and easy, lightweight and secure way to stream and monitor JMX metrics out of the java runtime containers.

 * Stream JMX metrics out of the JVM container (vs. polling from outside/remote)
 * Makes it easy to monitor farms of JMVs, application servers